jobrouter/typo3-process/Documentation/form-finisher.rst

 .. note::

-   Only process table fields can be used that are configured in the :ref:`process link <module-create-process-link>`.
+   Only process table fields that are configured in the :ref:`process link
+   <module-create-process-link>` are considered.
+If a process table field
+   is used that is not defined, it is ignored.

+   Inputs that are longer than the defined process table field length are shortened to the maximum length.

 Start Multiple Instances